Seaton Tramway: At Seaton

 In 1984, ex-Metropolitan Tramways car 94 (Seaton car 14) was launched, the first addition to the fleet for 16 years, and the inaugural trip was driven by comedian and TV personality Larry Grayson.
 In 1988, the Allan Gardner-designed Car 17 was built, and in 1992 ex-Bournemouth car 106 (renumbered 16 for Seaton) came into service.
 1998 saw the restoration and relaunch of former Exeter tram 19.
 With the exception of car 17, these trams are enclosed single deck saloons, aimed at providing comfort during bad weather and also to extend the season.
 Indeed, the success of out of season special events such as the Polar Express resulted in the conversion of car 17 to a fully enclosed saloon in 2016, and it was re-numbered 15.

 Between 2004 and 2007, three new cars to a standardised design based on elements from Plymouth and Blackburn tramcars were introduced, carrying numbers 9, 10 and 11.

-In 2020 the tramway closed during the COVID-19 Lockdown, from 23 March and reopened again on 4th July.
+In 2020 the tramway closed during the COVID-19 Lockdown, from 23 March and reopened again on 4 July.
 New health and safety procedures were introduced to ensure the tramway was 'Covid Secure' and operated on a reduced timetable.
 During the lockdown the tramway launched its 'Tramathon Live' appeal, hoping to raise money to ensure its future against any losses it made being closed.
 The appeal included a week of live videos on Facebook, streaming a Q and A, Riverside Depot tour, a line tour and finished the week going live and driving for a full 24 hours from 12 midday 11 June to 12 midday 12 June.
 The appeal was successful and raised over £30,000.

 In 2020 the tramway also celebrated their 50th anniversary on 28 August.
-Planned celebrations were cancelled due to COVID-19 but the occasion was marked with some planned specials on trams 4 & 8.
+Planned celebrations were cancelled due to COVID-19 but the occasion was marked with some planned specials on trams 4 and 8.
 Car 8 recreated its first passenger service at 2:30pm between Riverside Depot and Bobsworth Bridge.
-The Charity was recipient of the Cultural Recovery Fund, provided by the government in response to the COVID-19 lockdown.
+The charity was recipient of the Cultural Recovery Fund, provided by the government in response to the COVID-19 lockdown.
 The award was in the amount of £435,100 and went towards wages, maintenance and partners & exhibitions.